CenterForSpatialResearch/gis_for_designers/how_to_make_a_basic_site_elevation_model.md

 ![image](images/t3-06.jpg)
 ![image](images/t3-07.jpg)

 The output raster file should be added automatically to the layers of the current map.
-This can be exported to CAD, and then imported to Rhino as a surface???
 ![image](images/t3-08.jpg)

 This raster can then be used to create contour lines at specified intervals.
 The unit will be feet as the current coordinate system's linear unit is US feet.